 Where Has Automatic Voter Registration Been Adopted?

 AVR first passed in 2015 in Oregon and went into effect in January 2016.

-Eight other states have since passed AVR: California, Vermont, West Virginia, Connecticut, Alaska, Georgia, Colorado, Rhode Island and the District of Columbia.
-Alaska voters approved AVR on a ballot initiative in November.
-In May, both houses of the Illinois legislature passed AVR, and the governor is expected to sign the bill into law.
+Nine other states have since passed AVR: California, Vermont, West Virginia, Connecticut, Alaska, Georgia, Colorado, Rhode Island, and Illinois, as well as the District of Columbia.

 Oregon’s Secretary of State outlined that state’s experience with AVR in the November 2016 election in an article in The Hill in January 2017.

 “The first year of program implementation has proven that this system is the most effective way to maintain accurate voter rolls while ensuring that only eligible voters cast ballots,” she wrote.